 On 22 August 2020, an AN-26 plane crashed in South Sudan.
 DFAT staff and dependants have been directed not to fly on Antonov AN-26 aircraft when travelling for official purposes.
 The direction will remain in place pending the results of crash investigations.

 Flight paths over conflict zones

-If you're concerned about the route your plane will take, ask your airline or travel agent.
-They can provide you with definitive advice on your flight route.
+If you're concerned about the route your flight will take, check with your airline or travel agent.
+They can provide you with clear advice on your flight route.

 Learn more about flying over conflict zones (ICAO).

 Bad or severe weather

 Before you travel, check the forecast for your departure, and the airport in you destination.

 Airlines may cancel flights when there's a severe weather incident.
 This includes flights into the area, and flights out.
 This reduces safety risks to passengers.

 Check your travel insurance policy.
 You may be covered for weather related cancellations.